Custom Murals & Commissioned Artwork

 In cases of new construction, we must rely entirely on the owner or stakeholder for information about the building and intent of the artwork, as there are no primary sources to consult.
 In these cases, it is especially important to understand the planned use of the space (particularly for public spaces), as well as the style or period intent of the building.
 Additionally, knowing what other finishes and materials will be used in the space will allow us to create a mural that will feel cohesive with the rest of the design.

-After this information has been gathered and synthesized, our artisans will create an initial sketch and color palette to ensure that everyone is aligned on the content of the mural.
+After this information has been gathered, our artisans will create an initial sketch and color palette to ensure that everyone is aligned on the content of the mural.
 At the same time, members of our team may conduct an analysis/survey of the underlying structure where the mural will ultimately live, in order to determine the condition of the structure and take accurate measurements if the artwork is to be executed on canvas.
 If necessary, actions may then be taken to stabilize the structure or otherwise prepare the surface for receiving the mural.

 Once initial sketches are approved, the next step is to create a mockup, or maquette, of the artwork that will allow the owner and stakeholders to better visualize the completed work—for example, the ways in which lighting may impact the end result of the piece.
 Following approval of the mockup, final installation of the artwork can take place.